learn-co-curriculum/dsc-spark-dataframes/README.md

 ## Comparison between DataFrames

 Although Spark SQL DataFrames and pandas DataFrames have some features in common, they are not the same.
-We'll demonstrate some similarities and differences below.
+You will demonstrate some similarities and differences below.

-First, we'll create a `pandas_df` with the same data as `spark_df` and compare the two:
+First, you will create a `pandas_df` with the same data as `spark_df` and compare the two:

 ```python